PC-Scol/printer/README.md

     base-path: /app/resources/templates/freemarker
   jasper:
     base-url: file:///app/resources/templates/jasper
-    unzip-folder: /tmp
     resource-folder: /app/resources/templates/jasper
-    templates:
-      - name: certificat
-        main: Certificat.jrxml
-        url: certificat.zip
 ```

 - printer.template.base-url : base url for xdoc templates
 - printer.freemarker.base-path : base path for freemarker templates
 - printer.jasper:
     - base-url : base url for jasper templates
-    - unzip-folder : temp folder for unzipping jasper archives
     - resource-folder : folder for shared resources (which may be used in templates)
-    - templates : list of managed jasper templates
-        - url : the url to the template zip archive (may be relative to printer.jasper.base-url)
-        - name : the name of the template (which is also the name of the unzipped folder)
-        - main : the main report jrxml file

 ### Configure a volume :